CS50-at-FSA/CS50-at-FSA-Website/curriculum/index.md

 # Introduction to Computer Science
 After completion of Understanding Technology and World of CS, we will study the "ACTUAL" part of programming as following path, Introduction to Computer Science (a.k.a.
 CS50 Core Curriculum)

-* Week 0 Introduction to Programming
+* Week 0 Computational Thinking
 * Week 1 C
 * Week 2 Arrays
 * Week 3 Algorithms